parmaja/tyro/src/raylib/README.md

 ### Interduce ###

-Header translation of [raylib 3.5](https://www.raylib.com/) for videogames programming, compiled in FPC and Delphi, Dynamic loading dll, with wrapping classes to make it easy to use.
+Header translation of [raylib 4](https://www.raylib.com/) for videogames programming, compiled in FPC and Delphi, Dynamic loading dll, with wrapping classes to make it easy to use.

+### Install ###

+Get the right version of raylib [raylib 4](https://github.com/raysan5/raylib/releases) Rename dll/so file to raylib4.dll put it in path or bin folder

 ### Compile ###